 Is PPC Good For My Real Estate Investor Business?

 How do you know?
-Here are a few of the ways you can track your conversions so you know without a shadow of a doubt that your money is being invested wisely and not just thrown down into a black hole.
+Here are a few ways to track your conversions so you know that your money is being invested wisely and not just thrown down into a black hole.

 The BEST WAY.

-Really, a no-brainer is to set up your campaign using the AdWords conversion tag.
-Without implementing this tag on your site, you’re basically measuring keyword and ad effectiveness with a gut feeling.
+A no-brainer is to set up your campaign using the Google Ads conversion tag.
+Without implementing this tag on your site, you’re measuring keyword and ad effectiveness with a gut feeling.

 You or your account manager must know how a searcher landed on your site and what happened after they clicked on your ad.
 Did they fill in your lead form?
-Which keyword, ad and/or ad group triggered the conversion?
-Those are questions that will help you build and maintain a quality AdWords campaign.
+Which keyword, ad, and/or ad group triggered the conversion?
+Those questions will help you build and maintain a quality Google Ads campaign.

 You can see there has been $2599 spent on 372 clicks and 0 conversions.

 But… that’s not true.
-There are actually been 48 conversions (this Investor keeps track of conversions using their own system)… $54 per motivated house seller lead!
+There have been 48 conversions (this Investor keeps track of conversions using their system)… $54 per motivated house seller lead!
 Not too shabby.
-But an account manager would have no idea which keywords have lead to those 48 leads.
+But an account manager would have no idea which keywords have to lead to those 48 leads.
 We’re blindly leading the ship.

 A Google PPC Campaign Without Conversion Tracking = Throwing Darts Blindfolded

-This is what a campaigns keywords should look like when the AdWords conversion tag is properly implemented.
-An account manager know exactly what keywords need to be adjusted and tested.
+This is what a campaign’s keywords should look like when the Google Ads conversion tag is properly implemented.
+An account manager knows exactly what keywords need to be adjusted and tested.